-Center the load on the forks.
+Always center the load on the forks.
 Position the load so that it is completely against the back of the fork frame.
+Fork length should always be at least 2/3 the load length.

 The load should be kept as low to the ground as possible while traveling.
 Always move a loaded machine with the boom angle indicator at 0 degrees or less.